Technology

 ScanMarker's edge is the combination — pen precision, a genuinely useful set of reading features, and accessibility-first design in one loop.
 Standalone pens win on pure offline and exam use; phone apps win on price and portability.
 For desktop reading and study workflows, ScanMarker was the most complete loop I tested.
 (Competitor categories above are positioning, not a head-to-head spec test.)

-• Students and ELL learners — scan a textbook line, translate it, hear it read aloud.
-The Pal is the travel-ready pick; the Pro is the everyday reading companion.
+• A student or ELL learner — scan a textbook line, translate it, hear it read back.
+Pal for travel, Pro for daily study.

-• Readers with dyslexia or low vision — the dyslexia fonts, narration, and word-highlighting combination is purpose-built.
-The Pro is positioned for exactly this.
+• A reader with dyslexia or low vision — the dyslexia fonts plus narration plus word-highlighting combination is purpose-built for exactly this, and the Pro is the model to get.

-• Teachers and classrooms — the Exam's Teacher Lock and phonics support make it the supervised-reading and test-friendly choice.
+• A teacher — the Exam's Teacher Lock and phonics support make it the only model that survives contact with a real classroom.

 The scorecard